avanikawa/docs_haptik/docs/admin-tools/upload-canned-responses.md

 title: Canned Responses
 ---

-Canned Responses helps the agents to send rapid and apt responses to the users.
+Canned Responses help the agents to send rapid and apt responses to the users.

 The Team Leader can upload the Canned Responses for the team from the **Admin Tools** section.